Rook matroids and log-concavity of $P$-Eulerian polynomials: Rook placements as linear extensions

 \begin{corollary} The non-nesting rook polynomial $M_{\lambda /\mu}$ is not real-rooted in general.
 Concretely, $M_{\lambda/\mu}$ is not real-rooted for the skew shape $\lambda / \mu = 888888765/76654321$. \end{corollary}

 \begin{proof} Let $\lambda / \mu = 888888765/76654321$.
-Applying the skew shape -- poset correspondence Corollary~\ref{neggers_stanley_width2}, we obtain the poset on the left in Figure~\ref{fig:stembridge}, which we recognize as Stembridge's counterexample to Neggers' formulation of the Poset conjecture.
+Applying Corollary~\ref{neggers_stanley_width2}, we obtain the poset on the left in Figure~\ref{fig:stembridge}, which we recognize as Stembridge's counterexample to Neggers' formulation of the Poset conjecture.
 Thus $M_{\lambda/\mu}$ is not real-rooted.

-Alternatively, using SageMath, we computed $M_{\lambda / \mu}$ to be: This polynomial has non-real roots near $-1.85884 \pm 0.14976i$. \end{proof} \begin{remark} By the experimental evidence gathered in \cite{Stembridge2007NeggersStanleyCounter} and the poset--skew shape correspondence above, it follows that $\lambda/\mu = 888888765/76654321$ is the smallest skew shape for which $M_{\lambda / \mu}$ fails to be real-rooted.
-It would be interesting to find a large class of skew shapes for which real-rootedness holds; the conjecture in the next section suggests that Ferrers shapes might be natural candidates for this. \end{remark}
+Alternatively, using SageMath~\cite{SageMath}, one can compute $M_{\lambda / \mu}(t)$ to be: This polynomial has non-real zeros near $-1.85884 \pm 0.14976i$. \end{proof} \begin{remark} By the experimental evidence gathered in \cite{Stembridge2007NeggersStanleyCounter} and the poset--skew shape correspondence above, it follows that $\lambda/\mu = 888888765/76654321$ is the \emph{smallest} skew shape (by size) for which $M_{\lambda / \mu}$ fails to be real-rooted.
+It would be interesting to find a large class of skew shapes for which real-rootedness holds. \end{remark}

-Using the skew shape -- poset correspondence, we can also deduce precisely when the non-nesting rook polynomial is palindromic, a fact not immediately obvious from the combinatorics of rook placements alone.
-The partitions that satisfy this symmetry are defined below.
+Using the skew shape -- poset correspondence, we can also deduce precisely when the non-nesting rook polynomial is \defin{palindromic}, i.e. when its coefficient sequence $(a_{k})_{k=0}^{n}$ satisfies $a_{k} = a_{n-k}$, for $k =0, \ldots , n$.
+A palindromic polynomial $A(t)$ can always be expressed in the following basis: